Victorimo/planetary-system-api-comparison/README.md

 This repository contains a comparative analysis of **manually-written code** versus **AI-generated code** for a Spring Boot REST API project.
 The project implements a Planetary System API with entities for Planets, Moons, and Users.

 **Course:** Application Development
-Students : Victor Orimolusi, Edward
+Students : Victor Orimolusi, Edward Inegbenosun

 ---